remotion-dev/remotion/README.md

   </a>
 </p>

+Remotion is a suite of libraries building a fundament for **creating videos programmatically using React.**

+## Why create videos in React?

-**Leverage web technologies**: Use all of CSS, Canvas, SVG, WebGL **Leverage programming**: variables, API, variants, physics...
+- **Leverage web technologies**: Use all of CSS, Canvas, SVG, WebGL, etc.
+- **Leverage programming**: Use variables, functions, APIs, math and algorithms to create new effects
-**Leverage React**: Reusable components, Powerful composition, Fast Refresh **Leverage NPM**: Use UI libraries such as styled-components, Tailwind, functional programming libraries like Lodash
+- **Leverage React**: Reusable components, Powerful composition, Fast Refresh, Package ecosystem

-**Modern Javascript**: Typescript, React 17-based videos with ESLint rules which help you move faster.

 ## Run the examples